Google Cloud Secret Manager

 3. Enable the Secret Manager service if not already enabled for your project

-4. Go to GCP IAM for service accounts and create a new service account for KES.
+4. Go to Google Cloud IAM for service accounts and create a new service account for KES.
 KES uses this service account to authenticate to GCP and access the Secret Manager.

 5. Assign one or more roles to the new account